Illustration of doctors outside a multispeciality hospital in Ahmedabad with icons for time and money savings.

 • Specialist referral: Nephrologist care for advanced stages or complications.

 Want expert guidance?
-Learn more at https://careandcurehospital.co.in/.
+Learn more at care and cure hospital

 Preventive Measures & Healthy Habits